 The Löhn Award – Steinbeis Foundation’s transfer award – was initiated and first conferred in 2004 by the Steinbeis Foundation in honor of the unique achievements of Prof. Dr. Dr. h. c. mult.
 Johann Löhn.
 In 1983, it was Löhn who started turning Steinbeis into the global technology transfer company that it is today, setting up the private Steinbeis University Berlin in 1998, which embodies the very principles of transfer: the merging of theory and practice.

-Along with the Löhn Award itself, the winners receive prize money worth up to 60,000 euros.
-The prize money can be assigned to one individual project or split up between several projects.
-The prize money is shared equally between the project partners and should be used for projects that are innovative and transfer-oriented.
+In addition to the transfer prize as a unique sculpture, prize money can also be awarded to the legal entities of the prize winners.
+The prize money can be assigned to one individual project or split up between several projects and should be used for projects that are innovative and transfer-oriented.

 The jury which decides who should receive the award comprises the Steinbeis Foundation Board of Directors, the Chairman and Honorary Trustees of the Board of Trustees.